jetbtc/diggit-chathelper/README.md

     jetstuff.chatHelper.unignoreUser(id)

-I plan to implement a hard ignore (like this) and a soft ignore that displays the users name, but not the message.
+I plan to implement a hard ignore and a soft ignore that displays the users name, but not the message.
 (Maybe on mouseover?
 Suggestions?)

 ### Planned features